NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 - No new processes appeared

 ## Analysis
-- The multiple connections in 'Time_Wait' suggest, but not confirme a potential C2 failed communication.
+- The multiple connections in 'Time_Wait' suggest closed TCP connections that may indicate automated network activity, but requires correlation with process-level data.
-- The lack of persistence or processes may indicate blocked connections to C2.
-The malware executed itself locally, but in order to follow orders and harm the machine, it needs confirmation from C2.
+- No new obvious processes were observed in Task Manager /Startup, but process-level verification was limited.

 ## Behaviour Analysis
 - After further analysis, multiple tools have detected malware on the machine (Trojan.PyengyLoader), which confirms that the malware executed itself locally and that it was active.